Gaussianization and eigenvalue statistics for random quantum channels (III): Introduction

-\end{conjecture} This conjecture was disproved by Hastings in \cite{hastings} as follows: \begin{theorem} There exists a counterexample to the conjecture for the choice $\Phi_1=\overline{\Phi_2}$. \end{theorem} In the proof of \cite{hastings}, one reason why $\Phi_1=\overline{\Phi_2}$ yields a counterexample is that it ensures that the largest eigenvalue of outputs of well-chosen inputs --Bell states-- is much bigger than the others eigenvalues.
-The counterexamples to the additivity conjecture obtained so far use a random matrix models which we redefine in Section \ref{subsec:conjugate}, and call $Z_n$.
-The main result of this paper is as follows:
+This conjecture was disproven by Hastings in~\cite{hastings} as follows. \begin{theorem} There exists a counterexample to the conjecture for the choice $\Phi _1=\overline{\Phi_2}$. \end{theorem}

+In the proof of~\cite{hastings}, one reason why $\Phi_1=\overline {\Phi_2}$ yields a counterexample is that it ensures that the largest eigenvalue of outputs of well-chosen inputs---Bell states---is much bigger than the other eigenvalues.
+The counterexamples to the additivity conjecture obtained thus far use a random matrix model which we redefine in Section~\ref{subsec:conjugate} and call $Z_n$.
+The main result of this paper is as follows (the dimension ratio $c$ is a fixed positive constant).